Quints497/WiFi_Fingerprinting_Comparison/README.md

 ## Chapter 6: Project Management

 ### 6.1 Project Life Cycle
-The project's life cycle is outlined, detailing the use of Trello for project management, with tasks categorized and scheduled over several weeks.
+The project's life cycle is outlined, detailing the use of Trello for project management, with tasks categorised and scheduled over several weeks.

 ### 6.2 Risk Management
 This section addresses the problems that arose during the project and how they were managed, such as handling noisy data, ensuring data security, and mitigating the risk of hardware failure.